Prison overtime costing state millions

 The state’s highest overtime earner — a corrections caseworker named Donald Hiatt — made nearly double his salary in overtime between July 2020 and June 2021.
 He earned a base pay of $47,840, and an additional $97,400 in overtime hours.

 Hiatt’s total annual payment: $145,240.
-He did not return Facebook messages and emails seeking comment.
+He didn’t return Facebook messages and emails seeking comment.

 The large individual overtime payments reflect an ongoing crisis faced by the state’s prisons, long overcrowded and now severely understaffed, according to state leaders and experts.